eyalz800/dotfiles/README.md

 1. Add the following lines to your  ~/.bashrc file:
 ```
-#make that the terminal is not in bracketed paste mode
 printf "\e[?2004l"

 if [[ -z "$TMUX" ]] && [ "$SSH_CONNECTION" != "" ]; then